JetBrains/kotlin/kotlin-native/README.md

       Note: using `JDK x86_64` on `MacOS aarch64` will cause `java.lang.UnsatisfiedLinkError` for `libclang.dylib`
 *   Linux: glibc 2.23 or newer
 *   Windows:
-    * Microsoft C++ build tools for Visual Studio 2019 14.29 or newer
+    * Microsoft C++ build tools for Visual Studio 2019 14.29.
+      It might work with other VS2019 versions, but this was never tested.
     * Windows SDK 10.0.18362.0 or newer

 The commands below should be run from either repository root or this (`kotlin-native/`) directory.